If you are in real estate, you may already know that you can experience many different sales situations.

 Because direct sales also happen when you, as a real estate investor, do a cold-calling campaign to motivated sellers.

 The seller wants to sell his property directly to you, and you want to sell him your solution to his problem (a cash deal, a creative deal, etc.) and, in doing so, make a profit.

-How different real estate business models and professions fit into direct sales or not, I will come to in the second part of this article.
+I will examine how different real estate business models and professions fit into direct sales or not in the second part of this article.

 Confusing Direct Sales with Direct Marketing

 There are also chances that you might confuse direct sales with direct marketing.
 And I must admit the lines are fine.

-Whereas in direct sales, people directly engage with consumers and reach out to them, direct marketing just means that a company markets directly to consumers.
+Whereas in direct sales, people directly engage with and reach out to consumers, direct marketing just means that a company markets directly to consumers.

 Basically, I am writing about all the strategies and methods on my website are direct marketing methods.

 It relies on direct communication with individual consumers or potential customers, different from using third parties such as the mass media.

 So, all the different marketing channels I often mention, such as pay-per-click advertising (search and social), push text campaigns, content marketing, direct mail, and email marketing, belong to direct marketing.